dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >>>>>>**Legend**: "Stock availability / %"
 >>>>>>**Show legend key** tag (appears as a white tick in a green field)
 >
->**MSR DV 16 - Monthly Stock Reporting / Stock availability / Last month / Health facility / Across items / Gauge chart**
+>**MSR - Stock availability - Gauge chart**
->This report displays the stock availability (number of items with non-zero stock on hand divided by the total number of stock items) as percentage for the last month as a gauge  chart with a legend.
 >
 >**Visualization type**: select "Gauge"
+>**Name \(*)**: "MSR - Stock availability - Gauge chart"
->**Name \(*)**: "MSR DV 16 - Monthly Stock Reporting / Stock availability / Last month / Health facility / Across items / Gauge chart"
+>**Description**: "MSR DV 16 - Monthly Stock Reporting / Stock availability / Last month / Health facility / Gauge chart This report displays the stock availability (number of items with non-zero stock on hand divided by the total number of stock items) as percentage for the last month as a gauge  chart with a legend."
 >>**Series**
 >>>**Data**
 >>>>**Data Type**: "Indicators"